FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

  If you have any feature requests, bugs/complaints or general feedback, please do reach out, and raise issues on our relevant [GitHub repository](https://github.com/FlowFuse/node-red-dashboard).

 ## How to get started

 ### FlowFuse Cloud

-The Multi-user Dashboard plugin is available in our Certified Nodes catalogue, accessible to our Teams and Enterprise customers.
+The Personalised Multi-user Dashboard plugin, `@flowfuse/node-red-dashboard-2-user-addon`, is available in our [Certified Nodes](https://flowfuse.com/certified-nodes/) catalogue, accessible to our Teams and Enterprise customers.
 You just have to go to the Node-RED Palette Manager of your Node-RED instance and select the Certified Nodes catalogue.
 Every instance created from today onwards automatically comes with the necessary configuration.
 Already created instances need to be manually restarted.

-For your devices, we provide the necessary configuration and access token upon request, so that your Node-RED devices can also benefit from the Multi-user Dashboard.
+For your devices, we provide the necessary configuration and access token upon request, so that your Node-RED devices can also benefit from a Personalised Multi-user Dashboard.

 ### FlowFuse Self-Hosted

 For all our Teams and Enterprise Self-Hosted customers who also want to use the Certified Nodes and the Multi-User Dashboard, we provide all necessary configurations upon request to get started.

 Alternatively, if you're looking to elevate your Node-RED infrastructure, [book in a chat with us](/contact-us) to talk about how FlowFuse can help.